maemran/minishell/README.md

 👉 Now that everything is cleared, this function redraws the screen.
 👉 It’s like reopening your notebook so you can continue writing smoothly.

+So when you enter ^c in readlin and you was write something like this (minishell> jkdsfkj^c) this function clear the (jkdsfkj) start the prompt in new line and refresh the prompt